emdupre/core-git-course/_episodes/05-remote-collaboration.md

 Note that, as a short-hand,
 we can do a `git pull` which does a `git fetch` followed by a `git merge`.
-Next we will update our repo using `git pull`, but this time starting with changes in the *nha-papers* folder (you should already be in the *nha-papers* folder!).
+Next we will update our repo using `git pull`, but this time starting with changes in the *core-talk-papers* folder (you should already be in the *core-talk-papers* folder!).
 Let's write the conclusions:

 ```
-$ vim journal.md		# Write Conclusions
+$ nano journal.md		# Write Conclusions
 $ git add journal.md
 $ git commit -m "Write Conclusions" journal.md
 $ git push origin master